omaraflak/Bluetooth-Android/README.md

     <uses-permission android:name="ANDROID.PERMISSION.BLUETOOTH"/>
     <uses-permission android:name="ANDROID.PERMISSION.BLUETOOTH_ADMIN"/>

 Then it is very simple !
-Here is a simple example.
+First initialise the object.

+    Bluetooth bt = new Bluetooth();

+You can also add listeners but don't forget to implements them.

-    public class MainActivity extends Activity implements Bluetooth.OnConnectedListener, Bluetooth.OnConnectionClosedListener, Bluetooth.OnReceivedMessageListener{
+    public class MainActivity extends Activity implements Bluetooth.OnConnectedListener, Bluetooth.OnConnectionClosedListener, Bluetooth.OnReceivedMessageListener
-        private Bluetooth bt;

-    @Override
-    protected void onCreate(Bundle savedInstanceState) {
-        super.onCreate(savedInstanceState);
-        setContentView(R.layout.activity_main);

     /*
-            This code is for connecting to a bluetooth device called "HC-06" */
-        bt = new Bluetooth();

-        /*
-            Listeners
+        ...
      */
     bt.setOnConnectedListener(this);
     bt.setOnConnectionClosedListener(this);
     bt.setOnReceivedMessageListener(this);

-        /*
-            Connecting to the device /!\ you must be paired with it first, via the settings app /!\
-            This function is asynchronous !
+Connecting to the device named "HC-06" /!\ you must be paired with it first, via the settings app /!\ This function is asynchronous !
-         */

     bt.connectByName("HC-06");

-    }
+Finally you have all the function implemented.

     @Override
     public void OnConnected(BluetoothDevice device) {